yusefmosiah/choir-collective/docs/Level_1_BasicMechanics.md

 ## Token System

+Choir uses tokens in a straightforward way:

+1. **Making Contributions**

-Choir uses tokens in a straightforward way.
-When you want to contribute to a thread where you're not yet a co-author, you'll need to stake some tokens.
-Think of this like putting down a deposit that shows you're serious about making a valuable contribution.
+   - When you want to contribute to a thread where you're not yet a co-author, you'll need to stake some tokens

-If your message gets approved by all co-authors, you become a co-author yourself.
-If it's not approved, the tokens go to those who decided against including your message.
-This helps ensure people think carefully about what they contribute.
+   - Think of this like putting down a deposit that shows you're serious about making a valuable contribution

+2. **Approval Outcomes**

+   - If all co-authors approve your message:
+     - You become a co-author
+     - The stake is distributed equally among the approvers as a reward
+   - If any co-author denies your message:
+     - The stake goes to strengthen the thread
+   - If there's a mix of approvals and denials:
+     - Approvers' share goes to the treasury
+     - Deniers' share goes to the thread

+3. **Thread Value**
+   - Threads accumulate tokens over time
+   - When threads are referenced in other threads, they earn rewards
+   - This creates natural incentives for quality content
+   - Teams naturally form around valuable threads

 ## Getting Started